ZhizhenQin/s20pa3/README.md

 `python main.py -t 1 -a 1` to run the deterministic tester for MC algorithm.
 `python main.py -t 2 -a 3` to run the divergence tester for Q-Learning algorithm.
-`ptthon main.py -t 3` to run the convergence tester for all algorithms.
+`python main.py -t 3` to run the convergence tester for all algorithms.

 ### 3-Step Deterministic Tests